 If you're reading this, we're guessing that you're on the lookout for various tips for interviews in Singapore!
-Lucky for you, we've created a short article to help guide you through this nerve-wracking day.
+Lucky for you, Singapore manpower agency, BGC Group has created a short article to help guide you through this nerve-wracking day.

 Tip 1: Prepping for the Interview